moayaan1911/crowdfunding/README.md

 ## Description

-Decentralized crowdfunding platform built on zkEVM allowing creators to raise funds for projects in a transparent and secure manner.
+zkFund is a Decentralized crowdfunding platform built on zkEVM allowing creators to raise funds for projects in a transparent and secure manner.

 ## Features